 This chart shows the information about the subway systems in Washington DC, Kyoto and Los Angeles.

 Washington DC is the earliest city opened underground railway system, in 1976, compared with Kyoto and Los Angeles in 1981 and 2001.
-126 kilometers of route made the Washington DC the longest in three cities, more than 12 times the figure for Kyoto and nearly 6 times the data of Los Angeles.
-Passenger per year in Washington DC subway system occupied 144 million., compared with 45 million and 50 million in Kyoto and Los Angeles.
+126 kilometers of route made the Washington DC the longest in three cities, more than 12 times the figure for Kyoto and nearly 6 times the data of Los Angeles可以.
+Passenger per year in Washington DC subway system are 占比是百分比的数据才用的 144 million., compared with 45 million and 50 million in Kyoto and Los Angeles.

 Above all, Washington DC has the most powerful underground railway system compared with other two countries.